Dentist for Children in Troy, IL

-Phobias beginning in childhood often continue into adulthood and considering the critical role routine checkups play in safeguarding both dental and overall health, it is very important to find a well-trained pediatric dentist.
-Luckily, Dr. Knable is every bit as good at alleviating the anxiety experienced by kids as she is with adults, and her steady professional hand will ensure that every trip is as painless as possible.
+Phobias beginning in childhood often continue into adulthood.
+Considering the critical role routine dental check-ups have in protecting your child’s oral and overall health, it is important to find a well-trained dentist for children in Troy, IL, that can make them feel comfortable.
+Luckily, Dr. Knable is as good at alleviating the anxiety experienced by kids as she is with adults, and her steady professional hand will ensure that every trip is as painless as possible!

-Roles of a pediatric dentist
+The Roles of a Pediatric Dentist

-A dentist specializing in the oral health of kids must focus on four things: education, monitoring of growth, prevention, and intervention.
-Children are sponges for information, and if good dental habits can be presented in a fun yet meaningful way, kids will internalize the information for the rest of their lives.
+At Market Street Family Dentist, we believe a dentist specializing in kids’ oral health must focus on four things: education, monitoring of growth, prevention, and intervention.
+Children are sponges for information, and if good dental habits can be presented in a fun, yet meaningful way, kids will internalize the information for the rest of their lives.
 Our dentist is committed to doing exactly that!

-Dental care for children at Market Street Family Dentist
+Dental Care for Children at Market Street Family Dentist

 To learn more about our pediatric dentistry services and how your dentists in Troy can help your child achieve a healthy smile that lasts a lifetime, call Market Street Family Dentist at 618-667-6101.